REGULATION DEEP-DIVE

 • 314.3The number of final circuits required, and the number of points supplied by any final circuit, shall be such as to facilitate compliance with Chapter 43 (overcurrent protection), Chapter 46 and Section 537 (isolation and switching) and Chapter 52 (current-carrying capacities of conductors).

-The regulation does not prescribe exactly how to divide circuits — it sets the objectives (avoid danger, minimise inconvenience) and leaves the specific design to the competent electrician.
-This is where professional judgement and design skill are essential.
+Section 314 does not prescribe exactly how to divide circuits — it sets the objectives and leaves the specific design to the competent electrician.
+That is a feature, not a gap: it is also why an inspector can record a division of circuits as unsatisfactory without pointing at a numeric limit.

 04 · Regulation Deep-Dive